 |For pre-booked groups of 15 or more:

-One adult is allowed with every ten children.
+One adult is allowed FREE with every ten children.

 This special exhibition on ancient Egyptian mummification is on show in a new Amarna Gallery within the Tutankhamun Exhibition.
 Admission to THE MUMMIES EXHIBITION is available at a special discounted rate when visiting the Tutankhamun Exhibition.

 The Exhibition is suitable for those with impaired mobility.
 Two steps at access point - temporary ramps available.
 Other special needs: Hearing Impaired - Although there are several audio programmes, all information is clearly labelled.
 Partially Sighted - Some difficulty may be experienced with the low level of atmospheric lighting.